 Unless you plan to work entirely offline, you’re going to have to consider how you connect to the internet, and specific sites & services.

 I would argue, that it’s more important these days to hide one’s IP address than it was in the past.
-Internet Geolocation as only gotten more precise over time.
+Internet geolocation as only gotten more precise over time.
 Depending on the accuracy, someone may be able to identify your neighborhood.

 There is no one-size-fits-all solution when it comes to VPNs.
 Just like email, there are many VPN services out there and you should choose the service that works best for you.
 Depending on which one you choose, you can benefit from an increased level of security when connected to networks you wouldn’t ordinarily trust.
 But this means you’re placing your trust in the VPN.